 Cycle training courses

-Learn to Ride - £10
+Learn to Ride - costs £10

 Beginner cycle training - Level 1 costs £10

 Saturdays from 10am to 1pm (approximately).
-Meeting place is the Chalet Café in Preston Park
+Meet at the Chalet Café in Preston Park.

 Intermediate cycle training - Level 2 costs £15